rishivanukuru/rishivanukuru.github.io/index.md

 ## Music

 I've been sporadically writing songs and composing music for a few years now.
-Some of my more recent songs can be found on my [music page](https://rishivanukuru.com/music), while older pieces are still on [Soundcloud](https://soundcloud.com/rishivanukuru).
+Some of my older songs can be found on my [Soundcloud page](https://soundcloud.com/rishivanukuru).

 In another life, I was part of a semi-professional blues rock band, with five friends of mine.
 We were called Bluemoss.